chsasank/chsasank.github.io/_posts/classic_papers/2020-11-12-protocol-for-packet-network-inter-communication.md

 must also be some provision for process level control, and this machinery is little used since the probability is small that within a given Host, two processes will be coincidentally scheduled to send messages to the same destination Host.
-For this reason, <span class="mark">we select the method of Case 2) as a part of the *internetwork transmission protocol*.</span>
+For this reason, we select the method of Case 2) as a part of the *internetwork transmission protocol*.

 ## Address Formats